1. Open PowerShell as an administrator on Windows 10 and run the following command

 6. When prompted, enter the following:

-2. Navigate to the "Settings" item in the left-hand navigation menu and select "Environments", then click on "Add New Environment"
+2. Navigate to the "Settings" item in the left-hand menu and select "Environments", then click "Add New Environment."

 3. (Optional) Customize the deployment by clicking “Click here to customize your AWS installation” under the AWS Account tab

 c.
-Enabling VPC Flow Logs enables Cloud Optix to perform analysis of traffic inside the AWS account for alerting and topology purposes, but will cause increased operational spend on AWS – you can choose to use this service by clicking Yes or No in the “Enable VPC Flow Logs” section
+Enabling VPC Flow Logs enables Cloud Optix to perform analysis of traffic inside the AWS account for alerting and topology purposes but will cause increased operational spending on AWS – you can choose to use this service by clicking Yes or No in the “Enable VPC Flow Logs” section

 d.
-Clicking “Yes” will enable you to further customize the regions in which you wish to enable flow logs by selecting them from the dropdown menu
+Clicking “Yes” will turn on you to further customize the regions in which you wish to turn on flow logs by selecting them from the drop-down menu

 e.
 Click Generate Install Configuration to generate the required steps to apply the desired custom configuration